-Almost every record in the system belongs to an organisation, and this determines who has access to it.
+Almost every record in the system belongs to an organisation, and this determines who has access to it and who can update it.
 Organisations are arranged in a hierarchy with a reserved organisation (called Top Level ) owning everything else.
 Only ReallyCare / Data Controller system administrators can update this organisation, and they create a sub-organisation for every company that uses the system.
 Although other users cannot update Top Level, they can see it here (or by searching for it in the search bar).

 Every user belongs to an organisation, and can only create and modify data that belongs to that organisation and any organisations below it.
 They can also see organisations higher up the hierarchy.
 We will illustrate with some examples for a company called CareCo.

 When CareCo start using the system an organisation is created by ReallyCare, who also set up a user for the organisation and make them an admin (which means they can create more users).
 For example the user might be called "The Boss" and

 and in their user record they would be associated with CareCo.

 The first job of the new admin user will be to complete the set up of the CareCo organisation, any sub-organisations and the system users.
 Let's say CareCo has a structure like this:

 CareCo ┌───────────┴────────────┐ Northern Southern ┌────────┴───────┐ ┌───────┴────────┐ Team A Team B Team 1 Team 2